SEK (Germany): Uniforms

 SEK members do not always operate in uniform but do wear masks to protect their identities, as well as to protect their bodies from burns.
 If cited in a trial they are only referred to by numbers.

 When off-duty SEK officers are called to a crime scene, they may appear plain-clothed, only wearing their special protective gear and carrying their weapons.

 Related units

 MEK

-Mobile Einsatzkommandos (MEK) operate hand-in-hand with the SEKs.
+The Mobile Einsatzkommandos (MEK) or Mobile Task Force, operate hand-in-hand with the SEKs.

 These plain-clothed units specialize in surveillance, quick arrests and mobile hostage sieges.
 They are used in investigations against organized crime, blackmailers or other serious offenses.

-MEKs also provide close protection for a state's senior leaders, including the state's minister president or interior minister.
+MEKs also provide close protection for a state's senior leaders, including the state's minister-president or interior minister.
 Requirements for duty as a MEK officer are similar but partially less strict than the requirements for the SEK.